KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 **Removing the levels in the Loan Amount Term**

-It is because that I set Loan amount term to be factor variable, therefore there are some levels in the unknown dataset are excluded when building the random forest model such as 6 (1 application) and 350 (1 application).
+Similar concept, the levels “6” (1 application) and “350” (1
+application) in the variable “Loan Amount Term” will be removed.
 They cannot be predicted based on the built random forest model and so they will be removed.

 The levels used to build the model: